Simona Halep: Endorsements

 Halep's clothing sponsor has been Nike since February 2018.
 She signed a $1.7 million deal a few weeks after competing at the 2018 Australian Open without a sponsor and finishing as the runner-up.
 Halep did not have a sponsor because her deal with Adidas, which began in May 2014, ended at the start of the year.
 She had also previously been sponsored by Lacoste.
-Halep endorses Wilson rackets, specifically the Blade 98 model.
+Halep endorses Wilson rackets, specifically the Steam 99 model, under the Blade 98 paint job.

 Halep is sponsored by a variety of Romanian brands.
 She had a three-year deal with Vodafone Romania that began in November 2014.
 She appeared in commercials for Vodafone with her mother as part of their "Românii au iniţiativă" (Romanians have initiative) campaign.
 She also has appeared in Romanian commercials for Rexona, an international antiperspirant company.
 Halep endorses Dorna, a Romanian brand of water produced by Coca-Cola Romania, and has also participated in their "Grija pentru copii" (Care for children) campaign to provide care for babies born prematurely.
 Halep is also sponsored by Dedeman, the largest Romanian home improvement chain.
 She has been a brand ambassador for the Mercedes-Benz Romania automobile manufacturing company since 2017, and internationally for Hublot watches since 2016.